 Various hands on, manual therapy techniques such as massage, mobilizations/manipulation, acupuncture/dry needling, taping and other modalities such as TENS, ultrasound and muscle stimulation.

 Not sure if Shockwave is an option to help with your pain?

-You can book a free 10-minute phone consultation with any of our Physiotherapists to find out if acupuncture or dry needling would be helpful for you.
+You can book a free 10-minute phone consultation with any of our Physiotherapists to find out if Shockwave would be helpful for you.

 Please give us a call at 416-486-4776 or book a 10 min Ask a Physio Complementary Q&A appointment online.